DanielKehoe/learn-rails-copilot/10_Introduction.md

 When you've completed this tutorial, you will be ready for more advanced books such as Michael Hartl's [Ruby on Rails Tutorial](https://www.railstutorial.org/),  the [GoRails](https://gorails.com/) tutorials, or code camps that provide intensive training in Ruby on Rails.

-### About *First Steps*
+### About Part One

-Here's what is covered in my other book *Learn Ruby on Rails: First Steps*, in case you missed it.
+Here's what is covered in Part One, so you can decide if you need to read it.

-In the *First Steps* book, I explain the culture and practices of the Rails community.
-I introduce the basic concepts you'll need to understand web application development.
+In Part One, I explain the culture and practices of the Rails community.
+I also introduce the basic concepts you'll need to understand web application development.

-The *First Steps* book will teach you how to be a successful beginner.
 There is a roadmap, or study guide, in the "Level Up" chapter.
 It helps to have a map because there is so much to learn.
 More importantly, to become a skilled Rails developer, you'll need to start writing code, and the book contains a chapter, "Crossing the Chasm," that will give you a strategy for building your own applications.

-### What's in This Book
+### About Part Two

-You'll start coding immediately in this book.
+You'll start coding immediately in Part Two.
 It's a hands-on tutorial that leads you through the code needed to build a real-world web application.
-Don't skip around in this book.
+Don't skip around in Part Two.
 The tutorial is designed to unfold in steps, one section leading to another, until you reach the "Testing" chapter.

 You can complete this book in one long weekend, though it will take concentration and stamina.
 If you work through the book over a longer timespan, try to set aside uninterrupted blocks of two hours or more for reading and coding, as it takes time to focus and concentrate.